saidaspen/curatedrust/README.md

 * 📺 1h 32min: Watch [Rust Programming Techniques](https://www.youtube.com/watch?v=vqavdUGKeb4).

 ### Week 3, Day 2: Packages, crates and modules
+Today is quiet heavy on the reading, but we finish off the day with some code.
+* min: Read through the whole section [7.
+Managing Growing Projects with Packages, Crates and Modules](https://doc.rust-lang.org/book/ch07-00-managing-growing-projects-with-packages-crates-and-modules.html) from [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html).
+* min: Read section [10.
+Modules](https://doc.rust-lang.org/rust-by-example/mod.html) from Rust By Example.
+* min: Read section [11.
+Crates](https://doc.rust-lang.org/rust-by-example/crates.html) from Rust By Example.
+* min: Read through the whole section [14.More about Cargo and Crates.io](https://doc.rust-lang.org/book/ch14-00-more-about-cargo.html) from [The Rust Programming Language](https://doc.rust-lang.org/book/title-page.html).
+* min: Read section [12.
+Cargo](https://doc.rust-lang.org/rust-by-example/cargo.html) from Rust By Example.
+* min: Read section [4.
+Modules and Cargo](https://stevedonovan.github.io/rust-gentle-intro/4-modules.html) from A Gentle Introduction To Rust.
+* 💻  min: Do [Rustlings](https://github.com/fmoko/rustlings) exercises *modules1* and *modules2*

+#### Extra
+* Have a look at the Cargo project on GitHub, [rust-lang/cargo](https://github.com/rust-lang/cargo).
+If you are feeling confident, try to solve one!
+Looks for issues with the label `E-easy` or `E-mentor`.
+Also checkout the [Contribution page](https://github.com/rust-lang/cargo/blob/master/CONTRIBUTING.md)

 ### Week 3, Day 3: Iterators and closures
 https://blog.guillaume-gomez.fr/articles/2017-03-09+Little+tour+of+multiple+iterators+implementation+in+Rust